dreasgrech/sramdeleter/README.md

 This script presented here is intended to be used with the Recalbox retrogaming platform and should be placed in /recalbox/share/userscripts

 The script runs after any game ends and it deletes the sram.dat file if it finds it in /recalbox/share/bios/keropi/

+Script written by @GeneraleRusso on Discord and modified by me to use a network path instead of the file system directly and to use the Ash script instead of bash sh.